James Henry Darlington: Biography

-His wife Ella was an active supporter of women's rights, Founder and President of the Working Women's Vacation Society of Brooklyn, and author of Mission Study Classes of the American Church Mrs. Darlington came from a wealthy Pittsburgh oil family, and her resources allowed the Darlingtons to live and entertain lavishly both in Harrisburg, PA and Newport, RI.
-Upon moving to Harrisburg, the Darlingtons acquired a large mansion which they named "Bishopscourt", and which Darlington used as both his residence and office.
+His wife Ella was an active supporter of women's rights, Founder and President of the Working Women's Vacation Society of Brooklyn, and author of Mission Study Classes of the American Church Mrs. Darlington came from a wealthy Pittsburgh oil family, and her resources allowed the Darlingtons to live and entertain lavishly both in Harrisburg, Pennsylvania and Newport, Rhode Island.
+Upon moving to Harrisburg, the Darlingtons acquired a large mansion which they named "Bishopscourt," and which Darlington used as both his residence and office.
 At his death in 1930, he willed Bishopscourt "to the Diocese of Harrisburg for the comfort and grandeur of his apostolic successors."
-The young son of Bishop Darlington's immediate successor recalled living in the "diocesan palace":
+The young son of Bishop Darlington's immediate successor recalled living in the "diocesan palace:"